galaxyproject/training-material/topics/epigenetics/tutorials/tal1-binding-site-identification/tutorial.md

 >    >
 >    > > <solution-title></solution-title>
 >    > > 1.
 In an input ChIP-seq file, the expectation is that DNA fragments are uniformly sampled from the genome.
 This is in contrast to an IP ChIP-seq file where it is expected that certain genomic regions contain more reads (*i.e.* regions that are bound by the protein that is immunopurified).
 Therefore, non-uniformity of reads in the input sample could be a result of GC-bias, whereby more GC-rich fragments are preferentially amplified during PCR.
 >    > > 2.
 To answer this question, run the computeGCbias tool as described above and check out the results.
 What do YOU think?
-For more examples and information on how to interpret the results, check out the tool usage documentation [here](https://deeptools.readthedocs.io/en/latest/content/tools/computeGCBias.html#background).
+For more examples and information on how to interpret the results, check out the tool usage documentation [in deepTools' documentation](https://deeptools.readthedocs.io/en/latest/content/tools/computeGCBias.html#background).
 >    > {: .solution }
 >    {: .question}
 >